PyLadiesGermany/PySV_PyLadies_fund/README.md

 ### How do I request funds?

 To request funds you need to open an issue in this repository.
-There are three templates that can be used:
+Three templates can be used:

 - [Approval Single Request](.github/ISSUE_TEMPLATE/approval_single_request.md)
 - [Approval Multi Request](.github/ISSUE_TEMPLATE/approval_multi_request.md)